top of page

 What is a PA?
 What does a PA do?

-A Prefectural Advisor, or PA for short, is a person chosen by the host prefecture to take on extra responsibilities in order to ensure that the JET programme runs smoothly in each prefecture.
+A Prefectural Advisor, or PA for short, is a person chosen by the host prefecture to take on extra responsibilities in order to ensure that the JET Programme runs smoothly in that prefecture.

 We are also in charge of informing JET participants about any events, training seminars or information necessary to comfortably live in Japan.
-One of the ways we will be doing this will be through this website.
+This website is one of the ways we do so.

 What is the difference between an ALT PA and a CIR PA?

-An ALT PA is a person who is chosen amongst the ALTs in a prefecture to work at the BOE.
-They assist the Japanese PA, who also works at the BOE, in organising the Prefectural ALTs and running conferences for all ALTs.
+An ALT PA is a person who is chosen from amongst the ALTs in a prefecture to work at the BOE.
+They assist the Japanese PA who works at the BOE in organizing the Prefectural ALTs and running conferences for all ALTs.

 In Iwate, there are a total of 5 PAs: 2 CIR PAs, 1 ALT PA and 2 Japanese PAs.

-If you have any inquiries, feel free to send them to any of the PAs regardless.
-We operate in a PA bubble and are happy to help you forward your inquiry to the appropriate person.
+If you have any inquiries, feel free to send them to any of the PAs.
+We operate in a PA bubble and are happy to help you directly or forward your inquiry to the appropriate person.

 I'm an incoming JET but no one has reached out to me yet.
 Why?

-Each Contracting Organization is given a date in which they are allowed to reach out to the JETs.
-This differs depending on when you receive your placements as Contracting Organizations aren't allowed to reach out to you until you've returned your reply forms, or any equivalent proof that says you've accepted your placement.
-From that date onwards, Contracting Organizations are allowed to reach out to you.
+Each Contracting Organization (CO) is given a date in which they are allowed to reach out to the JETs.
+This differs depending on when you receive your placements, as COs aren't allowed to reach out to you until you've submitted your reply form, or any equivalent proof that says you've accepted your placement.
+From that date onwards, COs are allowed to reach out to you.

-When they reach out to you is up to the convenience of the supervisor in charge of you.
-They might reach out to you themselves; they might ask your predecessor to reach out to you.
-Here in Iwate, most Contracting Organizations reach out to their new JETs relatively soon after reply forms are returned but there have been cases of JETs not receiving any details or contact until several days before they depart.
+When your CO reaches out to you depends on your future supervisor in charge of you.
+They might reach out to you themselves, or they might ask your predecessor to reach out to you instead.
+Here in Iwate, most Contracting Organizations reach out to their new JETs relatively soon after reply forms are returned, but in other areas, a few JETs don't receive any details or contact until several days before they depart.

-What we can say is that, no your placement will not run away from you and they have not forgotten that you are coming, so focus your time and energy on your current life and slowly prepare for the big move to your new home away from home.
+We'd like to assure you that: no, your placement will not run away from you, and they have not forgotten that you are coming!
+With that in mind, focus your time and energy on your current life and slowly prepare for the big move to your new home.

 Basic